 4. Assign the Send and Return to any available input and output on your audio hardware.

 8. In the Track Inspector or Console view, click the Phase button on one of the tracks to invert the phase.

 9. In the External Insert plug-in, click the Delay Measurement control to measure the round-trip delay through your audio hardware.

 11. In almost all cases, the sound will be quietest with no manual offset.
 In some rare circumstances, you may have hardware that requires an offset of a sample or two.
 If this is the case, you will want to always add that offset when you use the External Insert plug-in.If your hardware requires a manual offset, you will only need to adjust the offset once for any particular sound card.

 When the current delay setting becomes invalid, an asterisk (*) is displayed next to the delay value.
 If you notice the asterisk, it means something has changed in your system and it's time to measure the delay again.When you load a project with the External Insert plug-in (or select a preset in the External Insert interface), Cakewalk checks to see if the exact same ports are assigned as when the project was saved.
 Cakewalk’s port assignments can change if you load the project on a different hardware configuration or change driver models.
 If there is any discrepancy between the port assignments that were saved and the ports that are used in the current configuration, the ports are set to “None”.
 Doing so avoids accidentally loading projects and having audio routed in an unexpected way.The External Insert is a simple way to use real outboard effects as if they are inside Cakewalk.
 However there are several good reasons why you should consider bouncing or freezing the audio that passes through the External Insert in order to capture the result of the external hardware processing:

-Disable Fast Bounce in the mixdown settings.If you need to make a change later, you can always unfreeze the audio, change settings, then freeze again.
+Enable Render in Real-time in the Mix and Render section.If you need to make a change later, you can always unfreeze the audio, change settings, then freeze again.